marste/Blog/_posts/2013-02-18-user-mockbuild-does-not-exist.md

   - Linux
 ---
 Problema:
-`warning: user mockbuild does not exist - using root<br />
+`warning: user mockbuild does not exist - using root
 warning: group mockbuild does not exist - using root`

 Risoluzione: